Braces for Osteoarthritis Pain

 These braces are specifically designed for patients who have arthritis on the inside aspect of the knee joint is called the medial compartment.
 This is the most common site of knee arthritis, one that leads to the joint deformity that makes you look bowlegged.
 This process can become a vicious cycle as it develops because the load point on the knee shifts almost entirely to the medial compartment, causing more wear and tear where you don’t need it.

 A knee unloader brace reduces the majority of the load on the medial compartment by literally straightening the knee joint to look more like a normal “straight” knee.
-When wearing the brace, the joint space opens medially and creates a gap allowing you to walk and perform activity without wearing on the medial compartment where the cartilage is thin or worn away.
-This can prevent the bone-on-bone feeling you may have with weight bearing activity and exercise.
+When wearing the brace, the joint space opens medially and creates a gap allowing you to walk and perform an activity without wearing on the medial compartment where the cartilage is thin or worn away.
+This can prevent the bone-on-bone feeling you may have with weight-bearing activity and exercise.

 The brace also works the same way if you are knock-kneed.
-In this case, the opposite side of the joint has started to thin called the lateral compartment and the medial compartment remains unaffected by the arthritis.
+In this case, the opposite side of the joint has started to thin called the lateral compartment and the medial compartment remains unaffected by arthritis.

 Lumbar back braces, referred to as lumbosacral orthotics, give patients an extreme advantage in fighting their back pain.
 Lumbar braces can provide enough support to the lumbar discs that the internal disc pressure is reduced enough to let the large spinal muscles relax, providing relief from pain and spasms.
-This not only helps speed the recovery of the problem, but also allows you to be more active with hopefully little to no pain.
+This not only helps speed the recovery of the problem but also allows you to be more active with hopefully little to no pain.

 Night Splint AFO for Plantar Fasciitis

-A key component in treating plantar fasciitis is the ankle foot orthotic (AFO) night splint, which keeps the foot flexed at 90 degrees during the night.
+A key component in treating plantar fasciitis is the ankle-foot orthotic (AFO) night splint, which keeps the foot flexed at 90 degrees during the night.
 The AFO maintains a proper stretch on the calf muscles and the plantar fascia, as these would otherwise shorten overnight and lead to immense discomfort when you take your first few steps upon rising from bed in the morning.